 Transcription factors are proteins involved with the gene regulation, and include the distinct feature of having DNA-binding domains allowing them to bind to specific sequences of DNA.
 Transcription factors play a role in the expression of genes in different cell types and during development.

-Our selection of transcription factor antibodies include antibodies in the follow family: FOX, HIFs, SOX and STAT.
+Our selection of transcription factor antibodies include antibodies in the follow family: FOX, HIFs, and SOX.

 FOX or Forkhead box Proteins are a family of transcriptional regulators that are defined by a conserved 100-amino acid DNA-binding domain.
 They regulate diverse cellular processes including differentiation, metabolism, development, proliferation, and apoptosis.
 Many are involved in embyrogensis and organogenesis.
 This includes the regulation of stem cells and progenitors.